FAST-Digital-Exhibit-Design/FAST-Exhibit-Templates/FAST Object Investigation/README.md

 You should have received a copy of the MIT License along with this software.
 If not, see <https://opensource.org/license/MIT>.

+`SPDX-License-Identifier: MIT`

 ### Media Assets

-The media assets (images, videos, audio, etc.) included in this release are EXCLUDED from this software's MIT License and are only permitted for use with this software.
-The media assets cannot be modified, resold, repurposed, or separated from this software in any way.
+The media assets (images, videos, audio, etc.) included in a release package (compiled executable of this software with assets) are EXCLUDED from this software's MIT License and are only permitted for use with this software.
+The media assets cannot be modified, resold, repurposed, or separated from the compiled executable of this software in any way.

 ## End User License Agreement

-By downloading or installing this release, you agree to abide by the usage requirements of this software and the media assets that are included.
+By downloading or installing a release package (compiled executable of this software with assets), you agree to abide by the usage requirements of this software and the media assets that are included.